mpalitto/Domotica/eWeLink-Proxy/nodejs/README.md

 ### User Interface
 it is a regular bash shell where a new command `sonoff` will be available, by using which, it is possible to interact with the Server.

-Available `sonoff` options and their syntax:

 ---

+Available `sonoff` command options and their syntax:

 1. switch <deviceID|alias> <on|off>: Switches the device on or off by their alias or deviceID.
 2. name <deviceID> <devAlias>: Assigns an alias to a device.